 As History majors, you have all either completed or are in the process of completing a research paper that conforms to the Guidelines for Research Papers for the History Department.
 (These research papers are 20 to 25 pages in length and are based on primary-source research.)

-Friday, February 2, 2018: Students assigned to groups and seminar meeting times.
+Monday, October 7, 2019: Students assigned to groups and seminar meeting times

 The Comprehensive will consist of the following:

-This five page summary is due by 2:30 pm on Friday, January 26, 2018 and should be submitted via this online webform.
+This five-page summary is due by 2:30 pm on MONDAY, September 30, 2019 and should be submitted via this online webform.

 The written summary, considered in combination with your oral presentation (see below), will be marked by two faculty members as either “High Pass,” “Pass,” or “Revise and Resubmit.”
-If it is marked as “Revise and Resubmit,” you will have to revise it, along the lines suggested by the faculty members, and resubmit it to the department for review no later than Friday, February 23rd.
+If it is marked as “Revise and Resubmit,” you will have to revise it, along the lines suggested by the faculty members, and resubmit it to the department for review no later than 2:30 on Friday, November 1.
 See the accompanying “Senior History Capstone Project Guidelines.”

-- An Oral Presentation of your Research Findings: This will be a ten minute presentation to a small group consisting of five or six other History seniors and two department faculty members.
-These presentations will take place sometime between February 12 and 16; a group and date will be assigned to you by Friday, February 2.
+- An Oral Presentation of your Research Findings: This will be a ten-minute presentation to a small group consisting of five or six other History seniors and two department faculty members.
+These presentations will take place sometime between October 16 and 18; a group and date will be assigned to you by Monday, October 7.
 The oral presentation should include a statement of your argument and your major research findings, as well as a discussion of the broader historical questions that you engage.
 You may use visual media in your presentation.

-If you have any questions about the Comps, please do not hesitate to contact either your adviser or Sean Redding, Department Chair.
+If you have any questions about the Comps, please do not hesitate to contact either your adviser or Department Chair Hilary Moss.